The 10 Most Dangerous Cities In Maryland

-You don't have to watch The Wire to know that there's danger lurking in some pretty seedy places in The Old Line State.
+You don’t have to watch The Wire to know that there’s danger lurking in some of the more dangerous cities in Maryland.

-The Maryland cities on our most dangerous list could definitely use some TLC.
-If you're looking to be that diamond in the rough, or you're just curious to see if your city made the list, take a look below.
-And if you don't see your city there, head to the bottom.
+The Maryland cities on our most dangerous list could use some TLC.
+Look below if you’re looking to be that diamond in the rough or you’re just curious to see if your city made the list.

 For more Maryland reading, check out: